 - Franklin Covey's Leader in Me is a schoolwide and practical classroom framework for students to self-regulate and self-direct their educational experience.
-Instituting practices and support at all levels of the school establishes a school climate and culture of self-accountability and school support. - Personalized Learning Growth Plans: The Academic Triangle -- the relationship between parents, students, and teachers -- develops using student data to make the learner the focus.
+Instituting practices and support at all levels of the school establishes a school climate and culture of self-accountability and school support. - Los Angeles Institute of Restorative Practices, a Right Brain Institute, are the practices, systems, supports and learning at all levels that ensures student behavior is supported through a neurobiological and trauma-informed lens. - Personalized Learning Growth Plans: The Academic Triangle -- the relationship between parents, students, and teachers -- develops using student data to make the learner the focus.
 The student outlines and agrees to goals, plans and strengths with the support of parents and teachers